emberjs/whiteboard/FAQ.md

 ### How do I get my project added?

 To have a new branch created, you'll need a member of the Learning or Core teams to set it up for you.
-To submit your request, open an Issue and tag it `request-new-project`.
+To submit your request, open an Issue with the prefix `[request-new-project]`.

 ### I'm working on an existing project; how can I get access to permissions so I can merge PRs and things?

-To submit a request, open an issue with the tag `request-permissions`.
+To submit a request, open an Issue with the prefix `[request-permissions]`.

 Please note: unless you are the person creating the project to begin with, we'll look to make sure you have a history of activity before granting access permissions.
 That means you should've already submitted PRs to the branch, worked with the maintainers, made substantive comments, etc.
 Basically, we'll take a look to make sure your request seems appropriate, and ask around if need be to be sure.